madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 It certainly is something you have to get used to.
 It’s like writing code with comments.

-As I said, I haven't quite gotten into it yet.
-But my impression after a few hours of playing around with the new system is that it rather limits me as a developer who is used to a great freedom of choice.
+As I mentioned, I haven't really got to grips with it yet.
+My first impression is that it limits me somewhat as a developer.

-I also think it is too complex and fiddly for the common client who just wants to publish a blog post.
-I guess, it most fits the needs and interests of professional web designers who until now made complete websites only in site builders, without touching code.
+Nevertheless - I have made up my mind to learn it, if only to really understand it, and not to criticise it without justification.
+The fact that I don't want to work with it at the moment simply reflects my current level of knowledge - I can't in good conscience offer services in an area that I don't completely control.

 ## So what's the right technique to build a theme nowadays?

 It seems like old and new techniques are clashing together.
 There are a lot of ways to build with WordPress: block themes, the classic PHP driven templating or WordPress as a headless CMS feeding a JavaScript frontend via its REST API or WPGraphQL.

 I wouldn't worry too much about that: ==Whatever is right for the project==.
 No visitor cares what the website was built with, and most customers don't care either.
+Of course, I communicate exactly what I do and recommend and why I think this is the best solution for the customer.
-What really matters is the quality of the product.
+In the end, what really matters is the quality of the product.

 ## What about Gutenberg?